Coronavirus updates and FAQs

 How many people with CF have had COVID-19?

 The UK CF Registry is closely monitoring cases of COVID-19 in people with cystic fibrosis.
-Take a look at the current UK statistics, which we update every two weeks.
+Take a look at the current UK statistics, which we update every month.

 What is the latest Government guidance on for the clinically extremely vulnerable?

-Government guidance for the clinically extremely vulnerable varies around the UK, and may change if governments decide to put in place new restrictions.
+Government guidance for adults who have been classed as clinically extremely vulnerable varies around the UK, and may change if governments decide to put in place new restrictions.
 You can find the latest government guidance for where you live here.

 The COVID-19 vaccine and CF – where can I find more information?